 ELVES: The first people of Middle-earth, elves are beautiful, strong, and immortal.
-They enclaves of elves in Middleearth: the kingdom of Tharanduil in Northern Mirkwood; the Last Homely House of Elrond at Rivendell; Lothlorien, which is ruled by the Lady Galadriel; and the Grey Havens of Cirdan west of the Shire.
+They can only be slain by weapons in battle, or by severe grief that robs them of the will to live.
+There are four major enclaves of elves in Middleearth: the kingdom of Tharanduil in Northern Mirkwood; the Last Homely House of Elrond at Rivendell; Lothlorien, which is ruled by the Lady Galadriel; and the Grey Havens of Cirdan west of the Shire.
 Elves are usually either carefree and merry, or sad and thoughtful.
 They enjoy song and poetry, and derive little joy from acts of war.